maheshbansod/video-transcribe/README.md

 #### Backend
 You need a .env file at `be/.env` with the same format as `be/.env.sample`

+While running inside docker, you can simply copy .env.sample and it should work as it is.
 ```
 docker compose up -d
 ```